aleckendall/BeeChat/README.md

 The code is not unit-tested, as the primary goal was creating a functional, working prototype.

-For an overview of the architecture, please see BeeTalk.png.
+For an overview of the architecture, please see BeeTalk.png which can be found in the root directory.